 How effective employee communications can help reduce turnover

-Originally published by Kerry Wrigglesworth, Business Development Manager at Personal Group on LinkedIn
+This article was originally posted by Kerry Wrigglesworth, Business Development Manager at Personal Group on LinkedIn

 The UK food manufacturing industry is more dependent than most on non UK workers to fill a large proportion of roles.
 In January 2017 it was reported that 36% of employees in the UK food manufacturing industry are non-UK nationals.
 With Brexit looming, retention rates are expected to suffer, and some employers have already seen significant drops in the level at which they are retaining and recruiting employees due to the fear over new Brexit red tape.
 Many are anticipating significant cost increases in recruitment and further challenges for ongoing employee retention.